RTcmix/rtcmix.github.io/standalone/index.md

 ```

 There are options you may wish to use with the configure command for
-your installation -- Perl, Python, X-Windows, fftw-lib, etc. See the
+your installation -- Perl, Python, X Windows, fftw-lib, etc. See the
-INSTALL file in the "RTcmix/" directory for a discussion of these.
+INSTALL file in the top-level RTcmix source directory for a discussion of these.

+## Compiling and Installing RTcmix

 After running the configure command (with any appropriate options), then
 type (in that same "RTcmix/" directory):